Generic Name: interferon beta-1b (in ter FEAR on BAY ta 1b)

 pale skin, easy bruising, unusual bleeding (nose, mouth, vagina, or rectum), purple or red pinpoint spots under your skin;

-kidney problems - blood in your urine, swelling or rapid weight gain, little or no urination;
+kidney problems - pain or burning when you urinate, blood in your urine, swelling or rapid weight gain, little or no urination;

 signs of a serious blood cell disorder - confusion, feeling tired or irritable, stomach pain, bloody diarrhea, vomiting;